The Committees of Temple Avodah

 This committee literally helps keep our roof over our head, our cars from hitting potholes, and so much more.
 Pardon the pun, but it is the foundation of our Temple building.

-We ask that you let our Committee know, or of course let Rabbi Goren know, if we can be of any help.
+We ask that you let our Committee know by contacting the office, or of course let Rabbi Goren know if we can be of any help.

 This is a small committee that helps to determine Temple menus for our celebrations.
 After all, Jews love to eat!